vsanin42/minishell/README.md

 - tester: https://github.com/LucasKuhn/minishell_tester

 **TODO** from tester:
-1.  echo $, echo "$", echo '$' should print dollar, other  with $ should not print anything
+1.  echo $, echo "$", echo '$' should print dollar, other  with $ should not print anything ----- FIXED
-2. echo -n -n -n should take all the options as one, not first as options and others as arguments
+2. echo -n -n -n should take all the options as one, not first as options and others as arguments ----- FIXED
 3. remove_null_token check if can be improved ----- optional
-4. ctrl c - exit status change? ----- optional
+4. ctrl c - exit status change? ----- FIXED

 # 15.12. by Vlad
 - i don't understand env builtin, need explanation (no thought head empty)